-4.2.1 Climate change and DRR
+6.2.1 Climate Change and Disaster Risk Reduction

-The following points of convergence are distilled from the discussions in section 2.4 and section 3, with indications for how these may be operationalized in an integrated planning framework:
+The following points of convergence are distilled from the discussions in Section 2.4 and Section 3, with indications for how these may be operationalised in an integrated planning framework:

 - The likelihood of increased weather extremes in future suggests that the number or scale of weather-related disasters will also increase.
-It is therefore imperative that DRR plans incorporate the need to reduce people's vulnerability to climate hazards through appropriate development measures, risk mitigation and early warning systems. - While it may be difficult to predict and isolate direct impacts of climate, planning for climate risk reduction and preparedness can instead draw on tools developed within DRR such as risk monitoring and vulnerability assessments of local communities. - Knowledge, innovation and education can be used to build a culture of safety and resilience, drawing upon local knowledge on past and future climate hazards, risk and vulnerability. - Overarching resilience-building plans can emphasise natural resource protection, holistic land-use planning and zoning, building codes for reduced resource consumption and their enforcement. - Climate change can lead to changes in the productive base of society, especially natural resource dependent sectors.
-Here, climate adaptation will rely significantly on poverty and vulnerability reduction measures such as income protection and livelihood diversification. - Allocation of sufficient budgets and effective institutional structures that support risk reduction and adaptation agendas are required.
+Therefore, it is imperative that DRR plans incorporate the need to reduce people's vulnerability to climate hazards through appropriate development measures, risk mitigation, and early warning systems. - While it may be difficult to predict and isolate direct impacts of climate, planning for climate risk reduction, and preparedness can instead draw on tools developed within DRR such as risk monitoring and vulnerability assessments of local communities. - Knowledge, innovation, and education can be used to build a culture of safety and resilience, drawing upon local knowledge on past and future climate hazards, risk, and vulnerability. - Overarching resilience-building plans can emphasise natural resource protection, holistic land-use planning and zoning, building codes for reduced resource consumption, and their enforcement. - CC can lead to changes in the productive base of society, especially natural resource dependent sectors.
+Here, climate adaptation will rely significantly on

+- poverty and vulnerability reduction measures such as income protection and livelihood diversification. - Allocation of sufficient budgets and effective institutional structures that support risk reduction and adaptation agendas are required.

-4.2.2 Interface of DRR and CC with human development
+6.2.2 Interface of Disaster Risk Reduction and Climate Change with Human Development

-Human development and climate risk and disaster risk reduction interact at multiple levels.
+HD and climate risk and DRR interact at multiple levels.
 Unlocking these interactions will generate synergies for integrative planning:

-- Low levels of human development are a contributor to vulnerability and thereby a significant component of disaster risk.
-When disasters occur, their impact is deeper on communities/households with low human development, impacting their ability/rate of recovery, or exacerbating their susceptibility to risk.
-Therefore, a human development approach enables resilience against disaster risk. - The impacts of climate change are expected to be felt through long-range impacts on land and water-based resources, on which poor and marginalized populations depend heavily for food and fuel, for example.
-This calls for sustainable management of human-environmental systems, be it fisheries, forestry, grassland, scrub land or agricultural land, to build resilience in the affected community. - Climate change will also have significant impacts on the health of vulnerable populations in cities, through increased incidence and intensity of extreme weather events like heat waves and floods.
-Reducing basic service deficits, including housing and building resilient infrastructure systems could significantly reduce climate risk and improve human development.

-- Quality, affordable housing provides for city-wide adaptation and has significant human development outcomes.
-Low levels of human development can occur at multiple levels and be driven by multiple stressors ranging from poor nutrition and health; income poverty and income inequality; limited access to education and health care services and inadequate living conditions (which include water supply, sanitation facilities and energy access); and lack of affordable mobility options.
-Therefore, human development for resilience to climate change and disasters will include improved housing and provision of water and energy services, linked to improvements in health, nutrition, access to economic opportunities and skills and livelihood development. - Social protection programmes can improve access to basic services as well as create a buffer for vulnerable populations against extreme weather events and other disasters. - And finally, development and poverty reduction are possible where climate resilience at the level of households and communities is supported through competent local administration and well-informed national policies, implemented through a strong governance framework.1
+- Low levels of HD are a contributor to vulnerability and thereby a significant component of disaster risk.
+When disasters occur, their impact is deeper on communities/households with low HD, impacting their ability/rate of recovery, or exacerbating their susceptibility to risk.
+Therefore, a HD approach enables resilience against disaster risk. - The impacts of CC are expected to be felt through long-range impacts on landand water-based resources, on which poor and marginalised populations depend heavily for food and fuel.
+This calls for sustainable management of human-environmental systems, be it fisheries, forestry, grassland, scrub land or agricultural land, to build resilience in the affected community. - CC will also have significant impacts on the health of vulnerable populations in cities, through increased incidence and intensity of extreme weather events like heat waves and floods.
+Reducing basic service deficits, including housing and building resilient infrastructure systems could significantly reduce climate risk and improve HD. - Quality and affordable housing provides for city-wide adaptation and has significant HD outcomes.
+Low levels of HD can occur at multiple levels and be driven by multiple stressors ranging from poor nutrition and health; income poverty and income inequality; limited access to education and health care services and inadequate living conditions (which include water supply, sanitation facilities and energy access); and lack of affordable mobility options.
+Therefore, HD for resilience to CC and disasters will include improved housing and provision of water and energy services, linked to improvements in health, nutrition, access to economic opportunities and skills and livelihood development. - Social protection programmes can improve access to basic services as well as create a buffer for vulnerable populations against extreme weather events and other disasters. - And finally, development and poverty reduction are possible where climate resilience at the level of households and communities is supported through competent local administration and well-informed national policies, implemented through a strong governance framework.

-4.2.3 Components of a resilience planning framework
+6.2.3 Components of a Resilience Planning Framework